anaeggerdemier/my-api-generation/README.md

-# User Management API
+# My API

-**User Management API** is a RESTful application developed with Node.js and Express to manage users in a PostgreSQL database.
+**My API** is a RESTful application developed with Node.js and Express to manage users in a PostgreSQL database.
 It supports CRUD operations and includes additional features such as pagination and data validation.

 ## Description